All in One

 This happens because the imported database overrides local user credentials.

-Section titled “How to fix it”- Open
+Section titled “Solution”- Open

 phpMyAdmin(http://localhost/phpmyadmin) - Select your local WordPress database